 Sadly, no photos are available of Nellie Rose Daniels.
 But, it’s possible she’s one of the girls in the photo below.
 Thanks to Gerald Southam for sending the information and photos on Nellie, his great aunt.
 Readers interested in Middlemore Homes, the agency that immigrated Nellie, can visit the Middlemore Atlantic Society Canada here.
 Nellie Rose Daniels [ […]

-Thanks to Doreen Young, daughter of Ronald Chamberlain, for providing the information and photos used in this story.
 At age five, Ronald Chamberlain was admitted to the Barnardo Home along with his older brother, Reginald.
 Both boys were illegitimate.
 Ronald’s father, Jack Bradshaw, was expected to marry Ron’s mother, Maud, when he returned from the war.
-Sad […]
+Sadly, Jack lost his life in battle.
+Maud Chamberlain, and her two sons, lived with her father at 13 […]

 One of the most unusual British Home Child stories is that of Gypsy Simon Smith.
 Simon was born to Bartholomew and Susan Smith in a gypsy camp in the middle of Epping Forest in England on July 25, 1875.
 Simon’s father, Bartholomew, and his father’s brothers, Cornelius and Woodlock attended an evangelical meeting at a Plymouth Brethren church.
 At this meeti […]

-Yesterday, I attended the memorial ceremony at Black Creek Village to honour the British Home Children who fought and died in WWI.
-This event was organized by The British Home Child Advocacy & Research Association of which I am a part.
+On July 28, 2014, I attended the memorial ceremony at Black Creek Village to honour the British Home Children who fought and died in WWI.
 To say that the event touched my heart is an understatement.
-I knew that many Home […]
+I knew that many Home Boys signed up to fight for their adopted country, Canada.
+What I didn’t know was that […]